Smokeybear10/STRATOS/README.md

 ________________________________________________________________________________________________________________

 [IMPLEMENTATION 2]

-PREDICTING HYPOTHETICAL FIGHT BETWEEN 2 FIGHTERS
+PREDICTING A NOVEL HYPOTHETICAL FIGHT BETWEEN 2 FIGHTERS

 This program then takes 2 fighter input names, and averages & standardizes both of their career stats for each of the relevant attributes that the ML model is learning from.
 The availablity & obtainability of these relevant fighter stats leads to how the attributes are chosen in the previous implementation, allowing for a flexible and symmetric way to compare 2 fighters.
 Each Machine learning model is then able to take this novel input of 2 fighters and attempts to predict a winner in a hypothetical fight between them.